Keikyū Main Line: History

 In 1941, the Shonan Electric Railway merged with the Keihin Railway, which merged with Tokyu the following year.
 The voltage on the entire line was raised to 1,500 V DC in 1945, and in 1948, the Keihin Electric Railway was created to operate the railway.

 In October 2012 the section between Heiwajima and Rokugōdote stations was elevated to remove a number of at grade crossings.
 Keikyū Kamata Station was rebuilt as a new complex dual level junction to connect the Mainline with the Airport Line.
+Elevation of the section between Shinagawa and Shimbamba, including a rebuilding of the Kitashinagawa station, is underway as of 2023, due to be completed in 2029.

 From the start of the revised weekday timetable on 7 December 2015, two Morning Wing limited-stop commuter services from Miurakaigan on the Keikyu Kurihama Line to Shinagawa and Sengakuji in Tokyo were introduced.
 These stop at Yokosuka-chuo, Kanazawa-Bunko, and Kamiōoka en route.

+From the timetable revision effective 25 November 2023, all "Airport Express" services were renamed to "Express" while abandoning the airplane symbology used on these services.

+From the start of the revised timetable on 23 November 2024, all Evening Wing services began stopping at Keikyū Kamata, Keikyū Kawasaki, and Yokohama.